ZcashFoundation/zebra/book/src/dev/rfcs/0009-zebra-client.md

     - can use [cap-std](https://blog.sunfishcode.online/introducing-cap-std/)
       to restrict filesystem and network access for zebra-client.
       See https://github.com/ZcashFoundation/zebra/issues/2340
+    - can use the [tui crate](https://crates.io/crates/tui) to render a terminal UI

 ## Task isolation in Tokio
 - TODO: fill in